1j01/snakeshift/README.md

 You may need to press a button to activate the gamepad, before the web page can see it.

-NOTE: The level editor currently requires a keyboard and mouse.
+NOTE: The level editor does not currently support gamepad controls.

 ### Keyboard